 - If you are 1:1 and students can take their 123 Kit home, use the Coder and Coder cards to support distance learning.
 Have students send images of their Coder with projects loaded to share their work, or ask students to hold their Coders up during streaming class time.

 - If you are working with VEXcode 123, students can create projects on their computers and tablets at home.
-See the VEXcode 123 section of the Knowledge Base for articles on how to install or access VEXcode 123, and how to open and save projects.
+See the VEXcode 123 section of the VEX Library for articles on how to install or access VEXcode 123, and how to open and save projects.
 These articles are easy to follow and can provide instruction so parents can help students set up VEXcode 123 on their computers or tablets at home.
 Students can take a screenshot or photo of their projects to share their work.
 Or, they can save their projects and send them to you.

 While VEX 123 makes it easy to go 1:1, we know that it may not be possible to acquire kits for every student.
 The following suggestions provide ideas for teaching with VEX 123 if you can’t go 1:1 or students can’t take kits home.